kcnorton/Encryptor/README.md

 * Select which alphabet to use for encryption from the dropdown menu to the right of "Alphabet:".
 There are 3 options: Normal, Reverse, and PASDFG.

-* Click the "Encrypt" button, and your encrypted message will appear underneath "Encrypted" at the bottom of the screen.
+* Click the "Encrypt" button, and your encrypted message will appear underneath "Encrypted Message:" at the bottom of the screen.

+* Click the "Decryptor" button to navigate to the decryption page.

+* Type an encrypted message you want to decrypt.
+Note: the decryption only works for messages encrypted with a Normal English alphabet.

+* Click the "Decrypt" button, and your decrypted message will appear underneath the "Decrypted Message:" at the bottom of the screen.

+* Click the "Encryptor" button to navigate to the encryption page.

 ## Troubleshooting
 If you enter invalid input in the Message or Shift Number box, you will encounter an error.
 The table below displays the possible error scenarios.